marijnh/Eloquent-JavaScript/06_object.md

 To initialize a `LengthList` instance, the constructor calls the constructor of its superclass through the `super` keyword.
 This is necessary because if this new object is to behave (roughly) like a `List`, it is going to need the instance properties that lists have.

 The constructor then stores the list's length in a private property.
-If we had written `this.length` there, the class's own getter would have been called, which doesn't work yet, since `#length` hasn't been filled in yet.
+If we had written `this.length` there, the class's own getter would have been called, which doesn't work yet since `#length` hasn't been filled in yet.
 We can use `super.something` to call methods and getters on the superclass's prototype, which is often useful.

 Inheritance allows us to build slightly different data types from existing data types with relatively little work.
 It is a fundamental part of the object-oriented tradition, alongside encapsulation and polymorphism.
 But while the latter two are now generally regarded as wonderful ideas, inheritance is more controversial.